annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 The grand central market is worth visiting.
 Don't expect ready made food or to spend more than 15 minutes there.
 Produce includes raw meat, spices, fruits, vegetables etc.

 Christmas markets open end November and are located in different areas around town.
 They're cheery and wonderful with lights and music.
-Drink a mulled wine and eat a chimney cake.
+Drink a mulled wine and enjoy chimney cake.

 * # Restaurants
 <br/>